veevo/dev/src/about/god.md

 ## What is God?

-God is the Supreme Intelligence, first cause of all things.
-God is eternal, immutable, immaterial, unique, omnipotent, supremely just and good.
+»  God is the supreme intelligence and primary cause of all things.

+»  God is eternal, immutable, unique, omnipotent, supremely just and good.

-### God's Laws
+»  The universe is a creation of God.
+It encompasses all beings, whether they be rational or irrational, animate or inanimate, material or immaterial.

-All the Laws of Nature are [Divine Laws](/divine-laws) because God is their author.
-They cover both the physical and moral laws
+»  All the laws of nature are [Divine Laws](/divine-laws) because God is their author.
+They cover both the physics and moral laws.

-### The Universe and God
-The Universe is God’s creation.
-It encompasses all rational and non-rational beings, both animate and inanimate, [material](/about/material-world) and [immaterial](/about/spiritual-world).

 ## See Also